JudeRanidu/ir_project-sl_cricketers/README.md

 ## Scraping, Indexing & Querying

-- Data Source for Scraping: ESPNCricnfo - https://stats.espncricinfo.com/ci/engine/stats/index.html
+- Data Source for Scraping: ESPNCricinfo - https://stats.espncricinfo.com/ci/engine/stats/index.html
 - Data about the top 100 Sri Lankan ODI cricketers that have played the most matches were scraped
 - BeautifulSoup used for scraping
 - googletrans and google-transliteration-api was respectively used for translation and transliteration